twitchard/twitchard.github.io/README.md

 No thanks, I'm good.

 > Why not?
-Helicoptors are bad for my humors.
+Helicoptors should be reserved for serious medical emergencies, and I certainly hope my trip to the dentist doesn't turn into of those.
 ```

 ***Recommended***